-Celebrate Recovery will meet each Friday night at 6:00 pm for a fellowship meal.
-The worship service will start at 6:45pm with music, teaching, and testimonies.
-At 7:30pm everyone will be dismiss into small groups formatted to encourage open sharing and support.
-People can elect to stay for dessert at 8:30pm.
+Celebrate Recovery will meet each Friday night at 6:00 pm with a meal for everyone.
+Large group starts at 6:45pm with music, teaching, and testimonies.
+At 7:30 pm, everyone will be dismissed into small groups formatted to encourage open sharing and support as we work the 12 steps of recovery.

 What is recovery?

 In Physical health, recovery refers to the process of moving from illness to wellness.
 In a sense, recovery is a primary purpose for the existence of the church.
 Our hurts, habits and hang-ups are like an illness and using the tools of Celebrate Recovery, we begin to move toward wholeness.